ADHD Therapists in Lloydminster, AB

 Registered Psychotherapist (Qualifying), MACP, ADHD-CP, BEd, HBA at Fika Mental Health

-Lloydminster, Alberta(Virtual Only)
+Lloydminster, AB(Virtual Only)

 Does stress, relationship troubles, anxiety, ADHD, or trauma have you feeling stuck?
 Do you wish you “felt better?” or wish to feel more like yourself again?
 Do you want to better understand how your past effects your present?
 Are you wanting to reconnect in your relationship?
 Are you a parent with a child needing a hand?
 I'll support you in reaching therapy goals by helping create more...